DAOmasons/daomasons-docs/docs/Rules/projects.md

   - All Contributor work must be done from within a Role included in the Role Layout
 - have 1 or more Outcomes that define tangible, measurable results
 - must be approved by the Core DAO with a 2/3 majority vote
-- must have a completed [Project Proposal Template](../Templates/project-proposal)
+- begin with a completed [Project Proposal Template](../Templates/project-proposal)

 ### Project Roles